 Team Model Concept

-There is another aspect to our team approach, as well.
-We consider the parents part of the team.
+There is another aspect to our team approach, as well; we consider the parents part of the team.
 Other professionals who work with the child (i.e., Speech/Language therapist, Occupational therapist, counselor, doctor) are also part of the child’s team.
-As the adults work together and keep the child at the center of all discussions and decisions, the team approach benefits the child.
+As part of the team approach, the adults work together and keep the child at the center of all discussions and decisions.
 Communication is the key to the success of the team approach!